pilardib/pilardib.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 <div style="text-align: justify"> Hello, my name is Pilar Dib.
-I hold a Bachelor's Degree in Chemical Engineering from the Pontifical Catholic University of Campinas (PUC-Campinas), where I graduated in 2018.
-During the last two years of university, I completed an internship at the Brazilian Biorenewables National Laboratory (LNBR) within the Biorefinery & Natural Resources Group.
-My internship focused on the process simulation and evaluation of ethanol production in Brazil.
-After graduating, I started a PhD program in Bioenergy at the State University of Campinas (UNICAMP).
-After four years in the program, my career interests evolved, leading me to leave the program.
-Now, I'm looking to apply my analytical and problem-solving skills, along with my commitment to sustainability, to transition to a career in data science and technology.</div>
+I hold a Bachelor's Degree in Chemical Engineering, awarded by the Pontifical Catholic University of Campinas (PUC-Campinas) in 2018.
+Following my graduation, I embarked on a doctoral journey in Bioenergy at the State University of Campinas (UNICAMP), immersing myself for four years in programming and process simulation, advanced research methodologies and critical analytical skills.
+Now, I am eager to leverage these skills in my transition to a career in data analysis.</div>